Otros Ejercicios

 And he said, "Son, world is rough,

-And if a man's gonna make it he's be tough,
+And if a man's gonna make it he's gotta be tough,

 And I know I wouldn't be there to help you along.

-So I gave you that name and I said goodbye,
+So I gave you that and I said goodbye,

 I knew you'd have to get tough or die,

-And it's name that helped to make you strong.
+And it's that name that helped to make you strong.

-Now you just fought one hell of a fight,
+Now you just one hell of a fight,

-To kill me now and I wouldn't you if you do.
+To kill me now and I wouldn't blame you if you do.

-But you thank me before I die,
+But you oughtta me before I die,

-'Cause I'm the son of a bitch that named you Sue."
+'Cause I'm the son of a bitch that you Sue."

 yeah, what could I do, what COULD I do?

-Well I got choked up and threw down my gun,
+Well I got up and threw down my gun,

 Called him my pa and he called me his son,

-And I come away with a different of view.
+And I come away with a different point of view.

-I about him now and then,
+I think about him now and then,

-Every time I try and every time I win,
+Every time I try and time I win,

 And if I ever have a son,

-I think I'm gonna name him,
+I think I'm name him,

 Bill or George anything but Sue!

-I still that name!
+I still hate that name!

 and he didn't leave much to ma and me,

-Just this ole guitar and an empty bottle of booze.
+Just this ole and an bottle of booze.

 Now I don't blame him 'cause he ran and hid,

-But the meanest thing that he did,
+But the meanest thing that he ever did,

 Was before he left he went and named me Sue.